RoelofSetsFire/data-processing-1/30 Homework/50 Javascript/10 Javascript and Canvas.md

 then be transformed into days since the start of your data (so the x-axis would run from 1 through 365 or 366 days depending on the year you chose).

-[Figure 1] shows you a very simple version of the plot you have to create for this week.
+Figure below shows you a very simple (and definitely not complete) version of the plot you have to create for this week.
 ![figure1](screenshot.png)

 ## Extra credit